-Mattabesset Trail is a 21.4 mile lightly trafficked out and back trail located near Durham, CT that features a lake and is rated as difficult.
+Mattabesset Trail is a 21.4 mile lightly trafficked out and back trail located near Durham, Connecticut that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Walk along the trap rock ledges of the Mattabessett trail through Powder Ridge ski resort and past the Black Pond.

 I did the first few miles of this trail, and it was beautiful!
 Goes through forests and along relatively exposed ledges.
 Hilly, lots of variety in the vegetation and the views.
 There's only room for a few cars at the trailhead, so just beware!

 went here for first time with my wife ... nice trail w nice ups and downs and very clean and not trashed... rare these days...even better is that it's close to home!
 The only real gripe we had was the view of tilcons operation ripping down the other mountain...expect to see a LOT of fallen trees from recent storms ... definitely looks like a great place to camp... we will be back for sure !

 Completed a stretch from route 77 to route 68.
 9.47 miles. just before route 68 is Cattails shelter.
 Wish I had planned ahead to stay ovenight.
 It is well kept and very dry even in the rain. et even supply firewood.
 This hike was beautiful with frequent vistas some pretty steep climbs followed by rolling flat across ridge lines.
 One of the prettiest areas along the New England Trail which includes the Mattabesset Trail.